yena1207/Programming_finalProj/README.md

 # Programming_finalProj
 Programming in C
-- Making a large digits number calculator using C
+- Developing large-digits-number-calculator using C